Hekkta/Connect4-reinforced-learning/README.md

 This roughly doubles the efficiency of the learning.

 4. Now has the option to play like a regular engine that checks for potential win in 1 or 2s.

+5. Checks for a winning move before the chance of playing a random move greatly increasing learning speed.